NZ Young Farmers (NZYF) is a non-profit organisation with a focus on connecting communities and helping to grow future leaders.

-You don’t need to be a farmer to join - all you need is a love of the land and a willingness to participate.
+People don’t need to be a farmer to join - all they need is a passion for the primary industries.

-There are number of programmes under the NZYF umbrella:
+There is a number of programmes under the NZYF umbrella:

-NZYF also runs the 'Get Ahead' programme, educating youth about careers in the primary indusrties:
+NZYF also runs the 'Get Ahead' programme, educating youth about careers in the primary industries:

 Why do people join New Zealand Young Farmers?